Intestinal obstruction repair

 How long it takes to recover depends on your overall health and the type of operation.

-The outcome is usually good if the obstruction is treated before tissue damage or death occurs in the bowel.
+The outcome is usually good if the obstruction is treated before bowel blood flow is affected.

 People who have had many abdominal surgeries may form scar tissue.
-These patients are more likely to have bowel obstructions in the future.
+They are more likely to have bowel obstructions in the future.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.